Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \Section{Introduction} We propose a loosely-self-stabilizing Byzantine fault-tolerant asynchronous implementation of \emph{binary consensus} objects for signature-free message-passing systems.

 \Subsection{Background and motivation} En route to constructing robust distributed systems, rose the need for different (possibly geographically dispersed) computational entities to take common decisions.
 Of past and recent contexts in which the need for agreement appeared, one can cherry-pick applications, such as service replication, cloud computing, load balancing, and distributed ledgers (most notably Blockchain).
-In distributed computing, the problem of agreeing on a single value after the proposal of values by computational entities, called \emph{nodes} or \emph{processors}, is called \emph{consensus}~\cite{DBLP:journals/toplas/LamportSP82, DBLP:conf/podc/Ben-Or83}.
-The most basic form of the consensus problem is for processors to decide between two possible values, \eg zero or one.
+In distributed computing, the problem of agreeing on a single value after the proposal of values by computational entities, \emph{processes} (sometimes called \emph{nodes} or \emph{processors}), is called \emph{consensus}~\cite{DBLP:journals/toplas/LamportSP82, DBLP:conf/podc/Ben-Or83}.
+The most basic form of the consensus problem is for processes to decide between two possible values, \eg zero or one.
 This version of the problem is called \emph{binary consensus}~\cite[Ch.
 14]{DBLP:books/sp/Raynal18}.
+In the absence of faults, solving consensus is straightforward, however, in the presence of faults, even benign ones such as crashes, and in the face of asynchrony, the problem is not solvable deterministically (cf.~\cite{DBLP:journals/jacm/FischerLP85}).
 This work aims to fortify consensus protocols with fault-tolerance guarantees that are more powerful than any existing known solution.
-Such solutions are imperative for many distributed systems that run in hostile environments, such as Blockchain.
+Such solutions are imperative for many distributed systems that run in hostile environments, such as Blockchains.